EWC-consortium/eudi-wallet-rfcs/ewc-rfc012-trust-mechanism.md

     * Ensure the issuer is on the EWC Trust List with a service status <code><strong>granted</strong></code>, indicating authorisation to issue credentials.
     * Validate the credential’s digital signature to verify its integrity and authenticity.
     * Retrieve public keys, service types, and other issuer details from the trust list.
-    * Validate the attestation signature and confirm that the attestation type (e.g., PID, EAA, QEAA, Pub-EAA) aligns with the issuer’s service type.
+    * Validate the credential signature and confirm that the credential type (e.g., PID, EAA, QEAA, Pub-EAA) aligns with the issuer’s service type.

 Additionally, when the relying party receives credentials from the wallet unit, it must: